-800-562-2308 WWW.DVA.WA.GOV
+1-800-562-2308 WWW.DVA.WA.GOV

-WASHINGTON STATE PTSD COUNSELING PROGRAM
+WA.
+STATE COUNSELING PROGRAM

-Our unique, no cost, clinical out-patient program provides confidential counseling services to men and women veterans with readjustment and PTSD treatment needs.
+Our unique, no cost, clinical outpatient program provides confidential counseling services to people who have served in the United State military and their family members.

-Licensed mental health professionals in communities across the state offer a wide range of specialized treatment services, as well as linkages to other services.
+Licensed mental health professionals in communities across the state offer a wide range of specialized treatment services and linkages to other services.

-Some providers are veterans and all are trained to be military and veteran culturally competent.
-The WDVA PTSD Program serves veterans and their family members and understands the unique challenges they have experienced.
+Some providers are Veterans and all are trained to be military and Veteran culturally competent.
+The WDVA Counseling Program serves Veterans and their family members and understands the unique challenges they have experienced.